bcorporaal/Bentobox/readme.md

 Bentobox is a very simple theme for [Kirby](http://getkirby.com) to organize all your favourite links on one page.
 For an example see [the demo installation](http://reefscape.net/demo/bentobox).

 I was looking for a very clean customisable new tab page but none of the existing ones fitted my needs.
 They either had too much design, too much functionality or could not be customised completely.
+So I rolled my own version.

-For optimal speed I host this page on a local server running on my computer.
+The result is a very basic no-frills page that can display lists with your favorite links.
+Different themes and font options are available to tweak it your liking.
+For optimal speed you can run the page locally and sync the contents across computers.

 ## What is Kirby?